How do CPI and PPI impact you?

 Housing Starts: Housing (or building) starts track the number of new housing units (or buildings) that have been started during the reference period.

-PCE (headline and core): PCE deflators (or personal consumption expenditure deflators) track overall price changes for goods and services purchased by consumers.
+Personal Consumption Expenditures (PCE – Headline & Core): PCE deflators (or personal consumption expenditure deflators) track overall price changes for goods and services purchased by consumers.
 Deflators are calculated by dividing the appropriate nominal series by the corresponding real series and multiplying by 100.

 Retail Sales: Retail sales (also referred to as retail trade) tracks the resale of new and used goods to the general public, for personal or household consumption.
 This concept is based on the value of goods sold.